rithishsamm/myTutorialHell/PM Requirement.md

 Here, I am wearing multiple hats doing the DevOps work, managing Developer and Operations relations, Project management adapting Agile DevOps Methodologies to keep the SDLC running, systems and infrastructure (hybrid) and more

 #### Context:
 Since we are at an early stage, We are about to build the whole culture from scratch.
-So far, all the devs are managing all the products using Git for Version Control and Gitea platform for Source Code Management.
+So far, all the dev's are managing all the products using Git for Version Control and Gitea platform for Source Code Management.

+Each of the services has been developed and maintained individually.

 ###### *Problem*:
 ###### *Requirement*: